Elmwood High School (Elmwood, Illinois)

 Elmwood High School, or EHS, is a public four-year high school located at 301 West Butternut Street in Elmwood, Illinois, a small city in Peoria County, Illinois, in the Midwestern United States.
 EHS is part of Elmwood Community Unit School District 322, which serves the communities of Elmwood, Oak Hill, and Edwards, and also includes Elmwood Junior High School, and Elmwood Elementary School.

+The official website refers to a single Elmwood Junior and Senior High School.
+The National Center for Education Statistics counts the junior high school and the senior high school as separate schools.

 The campus is located 20 miles northwest of Peoria, and serves a mixed small city, village, and rural residential community.
 The school lies within the Peoria metropolitan statistical area.

 Academics

 In 2009 Elmwood High School did not make Adequate Yearly Progress, with 65% of students meeting standards, on the Prairie State Achievement Examination, a state test that is part of the No Child Left Behind Act.
 However, in 2010, Elmwood High School made AYP by improving its 2009 PSAE score by an average 17%.
 It outscored the state average by at least 20% on all three tested areas.
 The highest margin of difference between state, and Elmwood High School's average was in the area of Science, with a 25%.
 The school's average high school graduation rate between 1999–2009 was 94%.